 Whether you’re new to OCR, or already offer our qualifications, you might find our admin overview useful.
-This outlines the main administration processes for our general qualifications (GCSE, AS and A Level, FSMQ, Level 3 Certificate, and Projects), and will guide you to the relevant, detailed information on our website.
+This outlines the main administration processes for our general qualifications (GCSE, AS and A Level, Core Maths, Extended Project and FSMQ), and will guide you to the relevant, detailed information on our website.

 As most of these processes have to be completed by certain dates, we’ve produced a list of key dates to help with your planning and preparation.